vinujohn/CppND-Capstone-Missile-Command/README.md

         Display() and Hide()
     * Cannon
         * Controlled by the player
-        * Can move left or right and fire a projectile
+        * Can move left or move right or fire a projectile
-        * Can be destroyed by invader bombs or if an invader has reached the bottom of the screen
+        * Can be destroyed by bombs dropped by invaders or if an invader has reached the bottom of the screen
     * Invader/InvaderList
         * Invader made up of multiple animations including a common "destroyed" animation
         * InvaderList derives from a vector of Invaders and holds state information common to all invaders like the